YU88John/serverless-note-taking-app/README.md

     - CreatedAt
     - Name

-You can adjust the lamda code based on your application use case.
+You can adjust the Lamda code based on your application use case.

 Now, the `CULambdaFunction` stores the metadata(`CreatedAt` and `Name`)in the DynamoDB table and media(`Content`) in the S3 bucket.
 It's important to note that CloudFormation won't be able to delete a non-empty S3 bucket.